cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityvault.md

 ## EXAMPLES

 ### EXAMPLE 1
-Get-CohesityVault -VaultName <string>
+Get-CohesityVault -VaultName "nas-archival"

 Lists the vault filtered by the vault name.

 ## PARAMETERS